isomerpages/pa-bukitcanberra/_volunteer-programmes/Nurturing Our Children/It's Storytime.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			This programme aims to improve children literacy and cultivate reading habits among young children.
-Each session is 45minutes (with art and craft activities).
+			This programme aims to improve literacy and cultivate reading habits among young children.
+Volunteers are needed to read and conduct activities for children once a week.
 		</td>
 	</tr>
 </table>